QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     Q_T = LinearMap((dψ, ψ) -> Q_T_mul!(dψ, ψ, p), p.N^p.M, ismutating = true)
     @show norm(sparse(Q)' - sparse(Q_T));  # reminder: use sparse only for testing!

-As discussed previously, the steady-state can be found as the eigenvector associated with the zero-eigenvalue (i.e. solves :math:`Q^T \psi = 0 \psi`).
+As discussed previously, the steady state can be found as the eigenvector associated with the zero eigenvalue (i.e., the one that solves :math:`Q^T \psi = 0 \psi`).
 We could do this with a dense eigenvalue solution for relatively small matrices

 .. code-block:: julia